vesoft-inc/nebula-docs/docs-2.0/nebula-exchange/use-exchange/ex-ug-import-from-mysql.md

       password:"123456"
       sentence:"select src_player,dst_player,degree from follow order by src_player;"

-      # Specify the column names in the follow table in fields, and their corresponding values are specified as properties in the Nebula Graph.
+      # Specify the column names in the follow table in fields, and their corresponding values are specified as properties in the NebulaGraph.
       # The sequence of fields and nebula.fields must correspond to each other.
       # If multiple column names need to be specified, separate them by commas.
       fields: [degree]